jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

    +----------------+---------------------+--------+------+

 Xibo automatically adds one column to new datasets.
-Select :guilabel:`Edit` from the event dataset's popup menu as shown in :numref:`Figure %s <edit-column>`.
+Select :guilabel:`Edit` from the events dataset's popup menu as shown in :numref:`Figure %s <edit-column>`.

 .. figure:: /images/screenshots/edit-column.png
-   :alt: Screenshot showing the event dataset column list with the popup menu
+   :alt: Screenshot showing the events dataset column list with the popup menu
       open
    :name: edit-column
    :align: center